-Please join us on September 15th for the 2014 NEH Digital Humanities Project Directors Meeting (hashtag: #ODH2014).
+Please join us on Friday, September 25th for the 2015 NEH Digital Humanities Project Directors Meeting (hashtag: #ODH2015).

-- A keynote address by Michael Witmore, Director of the Folger Shakespeare Library.
+- A keynote address by Bethany Nowviskie, Director of the Digital Library Federation

-- Held in the Conference Center in our new headquarters, the Constitution Center.
+- Held in the auditorium in our NEH's international headquarters, the Constitution Center.

-Doors open at noon and we'll start at 12:30PM sharp with a greeting from the NEH's new chairman and our keynote speaker.
+Doors open at noon and we'll start at 12:30PM sharp with a greeting from the NEH's director of the Office of Digital Humanities and our keynote speaker.
 There is no charge to attend, but you must register in advance to get on our visitors list.
 Please plan to arrive between noon and 12:30PM.
 The Constitution Center is located directly above the L'Enfant Plaza Metro (use the D & 7th St. exit).
 Here are directions to the NEH.

-Following our keynote, each of our 33 digital humanities projects will have three minutes and three slides to tell you about their work.
-Previously funded projects have gone on to be featured in the New York Times, Wired, USA Today, Science, and dozens of other publications.
+Following our keynote, each of our digital humanities projects will have three minutes and three slides to tell you about their work.
+Previously funded projects have gone on to be featured in the New York Times, Slate, USA Today, The Chronicle of Higher Education, and dozens of other publications.
 So check out these new projects to see where they might go!

 Constitution Center Conference Center

 12:00 – 12:30: Attendees arrive and take their seats